transfem-org/Sharkey/README.md

 - **UI/UX Improvements**\
 Sharkey makes some UI/UX improvements to make it easier to navigate
 - **Drive**\
-With Sharky's built in drive, you get cloud storage right in your social media, where you can upload any files, make folders, and find media from posts you've made!
+With Sharkey's built in drive, you get cloud storage right in your social media, where you can upload any files, make folders, and find media from posts you've made!
 - **Rich Web UI**\
-	Sharky has a rich and easy to use Web UI!
+	Sharkey has a rich and easy to use Web UI!
 	It is highly customizable, from changing the layout and adding widgets to making custom themes.
 	Furthermore, plugins can be created using AiScript, an original programming language.
 - And much more...